AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 ### Authentication of a MIFARE Ultralight C:

-The Ultralight C tag uses a Triple DES authentication scheme with a 2 DES keys model, so in the end it uses a 16 bytes long key.
+The Ultralight C tag uses a Triple DES authentication scheme with a 2 DES keys model, so in the end it uses a 16 bytes long TDES key.

 ### Counter on Mifare Ultralight-C:
 ```plaintext